Read This First

 Prompt 3: How is dynamical depth normally measured.
 Provide actual examples.

-The section turns on Measuring Dynamical Depth, Lyapunov Exponents, and Entropy Measures.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Measuring Dynamical Depth, Lyapunov Exponents, and Entropy Measures in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Measuring Dynamical Depth distinct from Lyapunov Exponents.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Measuring Dynamical Depth distinct from Lyapunov Exponents.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Meteorologists use Lyapunov exponents to assess the predictability of weather patterns.
 The positive Lyapunov exponents in weather models indicate the limits of accurate weather forecasting due to the chaotic nature of the atmosphere.